Andre601/mkdocs-materialx/docs/contributing/reporting-a-bug.md

 Before describing the bug, you can provide additional context for us to understand what you were trying to achieve.
-Explain the circumstances in which you're using Material for MkDocs, and what you _think_ might be relevant.
+Explain the circumstances in which you're using MaterialX for MkDocs, and what you _think_ might be relevant.
 Don't write about the bug here.

 > __Why this might be helpful__: some errors only manifest in specific settings,